Bimi05/Asterius-Ground_Station/README.md

-# [---]
+# Asterius

 ## Who are we?
-We are **[---]**, a robotics team comprised of students from the Model High School of **[Evangeliki Scholi Smyrna](http://lyk-evsch-n-smyrn.att.sch.gr/wordpress/)** taking part in the **[CanSat in Greece](https://cansat.gr)** competition for the 7th time consecutively.
+We are **Asterius**, a robotics team comprised of students from the Model High School of **[Evangeliki Scholi Smyrna](http://lyk-evsch-n-smyrn.att.sch.gr/wordpress/)** taking part in the **[CanSat in Greece](https://cansat.gr)** competition for the 7th time consecutively.

 ## What is this?
-This is a repository which will contain the **code** for the CanSat itself, used amongst team members to collaborate with greater ease; it can also be used as a means to track the programming progress and edit on any device when needed.
+This is a repository which will contain the **code** for the CanSat's ground station, used amongst team members to collaborate with greater ease; it can also be used as a means to track the programming progress and edit on any device when needed.

 ## Meet our Team
 |             Role             |         Members         |